Bradley-B/canon/content/recipes/about.md

 isPublished: true
 ---

+Everyone, may I have your attention please.
+This is now exclusively a food blog.
+No further questions.
+Thank you.

 In the wake of the [mushroom stroganoff incident](../posts/sands-of-time) I started keeping more plaintext backups of recipes, mostly in Google Keep.
 Given [Google's history of killing things](https://killedbygoogle.com/), this was probably not a great idea, but whatever.
 When I needed to reference a recipe, I would open the